Robert A. Wardhaugh

 Mackenzie King and the Prairie West (Toronto: University of Toronto Press, 2000)

-The Premiers of Manitoba, co-edited with Barry Ferguson (Regina: Canadian Plains Research Centre, 2010)
+Manitoba Premiers of the 19th and 20th Centuries, co-edited with Barry Ferguson (Regina: Canadian Plains Research Centre, 2010)

 Time, History, and the Writing of the Canadian Prairies, co-edited with Alison Calder (Winnipeg: University of Manitoba Press, 2005)

 Towards Defining the Prairies: Region, Culture, and History (Winnipeg: University of Manitoba Press, 2001)

 Awards & Distinctions